HRMS for Singapore SMEs: Comparing the Best HR Software Solutions (2026)

 - PSG eligible: Yes

 - Strengths: Popular among Singapore startups and SMEs.
-Modules for payroll, leave, and claims can be selected independently.
-Seamless CPF Connect and IRAS Auto-Inclusion Scheme (AIS) integration.
+You can pick modules independently — payroll, leave, claims — and only pay for what you actually use.
+Seamless CPF Connect and IRAS Auto-Inclusion integration.

-- Best for: SMEs wanting modular flexibility — pay only for what you use.
+- Best for: SMEs wanting modular flexibility without paying for features they don't need.

 InfoTech (QuickHR)